AB-CE/abce/docs/tutorial.rst

     :language: python

-Tutorial for plant modeling
+Tutorial for Plant Modeling
 ===========================

 In this tutorial we will implement an economy that has two plants.
 These plants have products and by products, products and by products are traded.

 1. Prepare the template
     a.
-Copy start.py household.py and firm.py from the template directory of abce to a new directory (ZIP can be downloaded from here https://github.com/DavoudTaghawiNejad/abce).
+Copy start.py household.py and firm.py from the template directory of abce to a new directory (ZIP can be downloaded from here https://github.com/AB-CE/examples).

     b. rename firm.py to chpplant.py